Emerge-Lab/gpudrive/README.md

 ---

-Then, you can *choose* between 3 options for building the simulator:
+Then, you can choose between two options for building the simulator:

 ---